Post-Exercise Pain and Recovery: The Supplements That Make A Difference

 • Curcumin (Turmeric): Curcumin, the active compound in turmeric, has potent anti-inflammatory and antioxidant properties.
 Taking curcumin supplements may help reduce inflammation and promote recovery following exercise-induced muscle damage.
 A study investigated the effects of curcumin supplementation on athletes’ recovery after exercise.
 Results showed that athletes who took curcumin experienced less muscle fatigue and soreness after 12 weeks of training, along with improvements in body composition and reduced oxidative stress.
 [PMC9846492]

 • Glutamine: Glutamine is an amino acid that plays a role in immune function and muscle repair.
 Supplementing with glutamine may help reduce muscle soreness and support recovery, especially during periods of intense training or competition.
 A study examined if L-glutamine supplements could reduce muscle damage in basketball players.
 Results showed that those taking glutamine had lower markers of muscle damage compared to those taking a placebo, suggesting protection against exercise-induced muscle damage.
-[PMC8234492] Intense exercise raises cortisol and leads to leaky gut, whereas glutamine has been found to support gut barrier function potentially leading to better performance.
+[PMC8234492] Intense exercise raises cortisol and leads to a leaky gut, whereas glutamine has been found to support gut barrier function potentially leading to better performance.
 [PMC7982409]

 • Beta-Alanine: Beta-alanine is an amino acid that can increase muscle carnosine levels, which may help buffer lactic acid build-up during exercise and reduce fatigue.
 It is sometimes used to enhance endurance and improve recovery.
 The International Society of Sports Nutrition reviewed beta-alanine supplements and found they increase muscle carnosine levels, improving exercise performance and reducing fatigue.
 Although generally safe, tingling is a common side effect, but it can be minimized with lower doses or sustained-release formulas.
 [PMC4501114]